 Currently, 68 compliance markets span the globe, representing about 23% of total greenhouse gas (GHG) emissions.
 Strong demand now outweighs supply, and prices in some markets have reached new highs.
 About US$84 billion was collected in global carbon pricing revenue in 2021, compared to US$53 billion the year before.
 Rapid growth is expected especially in the volunteer market, where companies purchase credits from carbon reduction initiatives that are not necessarily linked to regulatory regimes.
-In fact, volunteer market offset activity hit US$1 trillion for the first time in 2021, according to the World Bank.
+In fact, volunteer market offset activity hit US$1 billion for the first time in 2021, according to the World Bank.

 Market Parameters and Rules Are Starting to Gel

 Offsets are still evolving as a distinct asset class.
 The markets are starting to take better shape as regulators and other groups help codify some rules around them.